IslamZaoui/sv-mod/README.md

 ## Features

 - craftable soviet union flag item that can play the soviet union national anthem.
-- Golden hammer and sickle with good stats and effects.
+- Golden hammer and Sickle with good stats and effects.
 - works in multiplayer.
 - custom advancement

-## To do List

-- [ ] adding a custom star.
-- [ ] adding custom mobs that can drop golden hammer, sickle, and star.
-- [ ] adding a custom Minecraft banner with a communism symbol.
+- custom glowing effect while using both tools

 ## Installation